fer8614/fer8614/README.md

 </p>

 ## 📋 Current Goals
-- [ ] Participate in team projects within the company or contribute to open-source projects.
+- [ ] Participate or contribute to open-source projects.
 - [ ] Obtain relevant certifications, such as Certified JavaScript Developer, AWS Certified Developer, etc.
 - [ ] Participate in coding challenges on platforms like HackerRank or LeetCode.
 - [ ] Learn and apply software design patterns and architecture.